rrovetto/maritime-sar-knowledgebase/README.md

 No warranty.
 Presented "AS IS".
 Author and copyright holder is not liable.
 All content, work and products are subject to revision.
 No claims to completeness or complete accuracy.

 ## Attribution
 Attribution is required.
+Cite as either:
-Cite as: "Maritime Search and Rescue Knwoeldgebase", Robert J. Rovetto, 2024.
+- "Maritime Search and Rescue Knowledgebase", Robert J. Rovetto, 2019-2024.
+GitHub page.
+- "International Maritime Search and Rescue Database", Robert J. Rovetto, 2019-2024.
 GitHub page.